Gradient dynamics approach to reactive thin-film hydrodynamics: Chemical reactions as nonlinear gradient dynamics

 We next show that (\ref{eq:RD_gradient dynamics}) constitutes a gradient dynamics.
 For the free energy $F$ we have

 From (\ref{eq:GD_proof_line1}) to (\ref{eq:GD_proof_line2}) we have used the time evolution equations (\ref{eq:RD_gradient dynamics}).
 In (\ref{eq:GD_proof_line3}), partial integration was performed on the first term assuming, e.g., no-flux boundary conditions.
 The second term was re-expressed in (\ref{eq:GD_proof_line3}) and (\ref{eq:GD_proof_line4}) using Eq.~(\ref{eq:general_db_mass_action_kinetics}).
-We stress that the trans\-for\-mation from (\ref{eq:GD_proof_line2}) to (\ref{eq:GD_proof_line3}) requires a common rate constant $r_j$ for each reaction $j$ and is therefore only possible for detailed balanced kinetics.
+We stress that the trans\-for\-mation from (\ref{eq:GD_proof_line2}) to (\ref{eq:GD_proof_line3}) requires a common \reviewchange{rate function} $r_j$ for each reaction $j$ and is therefore only possible for detailed balanced kinetics.
 The final inequality follows from the positive definiteness of the transport matrix $\tens{L}= (L_{\alpha\beta})$ and from the inequality $\left[f(b)-f(a)\right]\left[b-a\right]\geq 0$ for any monotonic $f$ if $b\geq a$.
 We thus conclude that any bounded $F$ is a Lyapunov functional to the dynamics (\ref{eq:RD_gradient dynamics}) with its minimum corresponding to thermodynamic equilibrium\footnote{For an analogous proof for the entropy production, see for example~\cite{Gaspard2022}.}.
 There exist several ways to go beyond the described relaxational dynamics, i.e., to obtain sustained out-of-equilibrium dynamics (e.g., oscillatory dynamics), as found in many active systems.
 A common strategy consists of chemostatting one or several of the reactive components, i.e., keeping them at a constant chemical potential \cite{KiZw2021jotrsi, CoGA2022prl, Zwic2022cocis}.
-This breaks detailed balance (\ref{eq:general_db_mass_action_kinetics}), since we can then write the fluxes as
+This breaks detailed balance (\ref{eq:general_db_mass_action_kinetics}) since, by rearranging the indices of the species, we can write the fluxes as

-where $E$ is the number of chemostatted species that are kept at the respective chemical potentials $\mu_{\beta,0}$ and $Q'$ is the number of nonchemostatted species.
+\reviewchange{where $Q'$ is the number of nonchemostatted species and $Q-Q'$ is the number of chemostatted species that are kept at the respective chemical potentials $\mu_{\beta,0}$}.
 The constant chemical potentials can be absorbed into the effective rates

 which are generally distinct such that the proof (\ref{eq:GD_proof_line1})-(\ref{eq:GD_proof_line5}) breaks down.
 Alternatively, one may directly break detailed balance by introducing different rates $r^f_j, r^b_j$ in the forward and backward directions or by simply assuming irreversible reactions ($r^b_j = 0$ for some $j$).
 This may be appropriate, e.g., when treating active protein and enzymatic reactions \cite{DGMF2023prl, BWWF2022nrp, GoLA2005prl} or in open systems if the reaction products are immediately removed.
 A combination of both strategies can be found in the construction of the Brusselator model \cite{PrLe1968jcp, Nicolis1999}, where the presence of irreversible reactions and assumed constant concentrations of certain reactants lead to chemical oscillations.
 Finally, we note that breaking the principle of detailed balance does not necessarily result in models that allow for `active dynamics'.
 Even for (well-mixed) open systems, there exist wide classes of mass action reaction networks with `complex balance' that guarantees the existence of a Lyapunov-function and a unique equilibrium point which, however, does not coincide with thermodynamic equilibrium in general \cite{HoJa1972arma, Feinberg2019, RaEs2016prx}.